Home

 This bean and vegetable salad recipe always turns out well and is a real crowd pleaser.
 The flavors combine to make a super yummy salad.

-• 2 cobs corn, kernels cut from cob (or can use frozen)
+• organic cobs of corn, kernels cut from cob (or can use frozen)

 • 1 1/2 tablespoons extra-virgin olive oil